sonik-br/RetroZordAdapter/PlayStation/README.md

 ### Guncon

+It was tested with an oficial namco guncon and with a 3rd party one.
+Oficial guncon works perfectly.
+With my 3rd party gun the readings are not correct.

 #### Use a DualShock
 Special mode for helping map the axis for the guncon mode on emulators:
 * Boot the device with a dualshock connected and holding the select button.